karanshxh/PersonalWebsiteTemplate/README.md

 ## ✨ Features

-- **Dark Mode Design**: Elegant dark theme with light blue to light purple gradient accents
+- **Data-Driven**: All content is abstracted to a single configuration file for easy customization
 - **Fully Responsive**: Optimized for all devices and screen sizes
-- **Data-Driven**: All content is abstracted to a single configuration file for easy customization
 - **Modern Animations**: Smooth transitions, hover effects, and typing animations
 - **Interactive Sections**: Hero, About, Experience, Projects, Skills, and Contact
-- **Project Showcase**: Filterable projects with featured highlights
-- **Skills Visualization**: Categorized skills with animated progress bars
-- **Contact Form**: Functional contact form with validation
-- **Social Integration**: Easy social media links and professional networking

 ## 🎨 Design Highlights

-- **Color Scheme**: Dark backgrounds with vibrant light blue to light purple gradients
+- **Color Scheme**: Choose between Light and Dark backgrounds with the option to choose your own thematic colors
 - **Typography**: Modern fonts (Inter for body text, JetBrains Mono for code elements)
 - **Animations**: Smooth fade-ins, slide effects, and interactive hover states
 - **Glass Morphism**: Subtle backdrop blur effects for modern UI elements